amitsdalal/xtrabackup-scripts/README.rst

 pyxtrabackup
 ============

+Cloned from https://github.com/deviantony/xtrabackup-scripts to develop for CentOS 7 and Ubuntu 18.

 ``pyxtrabackup`` is a Python wrapper for the Percona Xtrabackup utility, see `official homepage <http://www.percona.com/software/percona-xtrabackup>`_.

 The tool allows you to take full and incremental backups using Xtrabackup.